 The most recent episode appears to be titled, quote, easily manifest more money fast with the law of attraction.

-About a week before that, he had an episode titled, quote, Three Most Powerful Secrets to Attract More Money Fast.
+About a week before that, he had an episode titled, quote, three most powerful secrets to attract more money fast.

-About a week before that, he had an episode titled, quote, Shocking Money Technique Made Me a Million Dollars.
+About a week before that, he had an episode titled, quote, shocking money technique made me a million dollars.

-At the end of February, he had one called, quote, Do This Hypnosis for Money.
+At the end of February, he had one called, quote, do this hypnosis for money.

 Listen every day to become a millionaire in 2021.

-And this last one is part of what really troubles me about Jake.
+And the last, and this last one is part of what really troubles me about Jake.

-On his website, his bio reads, quote, When I began to uncover how the unconscious mind works, I went from a 19-year-old with a self-published book to a best-selling author in just a few years.
+On his website, his bio reads, quote, when I began to uncover how the unconscious mind works, I went from a 19-year-old with a self-published book to a best-selling author in just a few years.

-So on his homepage, there's a link to something he sells called the Second Mind Neuro Programmer, which is apparently meditation and visualization exercises that claim to be able to, quote, rewire your brain to attract abundance.
+Which is apparently meditation and visualization exercises that claim to be able to, quote, rewire your brain to attract abundance.

-Look, I'm all for meditation, and I'm fine with some fairly new-agey stuff, but when you take a person like this and also combine all that with he's coming out of nowhere to collaborate with Alex Jones at exactly the point where Alex is completely desperate and his life is falling apart, you have what I would consider a gigantic red flag.
+But when you take a person like this and also combine all that with he's coming out of nowhere to collaborate with Alex Jones at exactly the point where Alex is completely desperate and his life is falling apart, you have what I would consider a gigantic red flag.

 This could be a short-lived collaboration, but I'm really, really honestly worried about this.

-Alex's Sight Reset Wars apparently was something that Jake had a big hand in, and Alex is promoting it as the most important work he's ever done, which makes it not feel like a small blip on the radar.
+Alex's site Reset Wars apparently was something that Jake had a big hand in, and Alex is promoting it as the most important work he's ever done, which makes it not feel like a small blip on the radar.

 And then you add it to this.